sc6l6d3v/geoipService/README.md

 # Covid stats

-Working Scala REST backend merging covid, demographic and electorate data.
+Working Scala REST backend using IP geolocation API to obtain data for IP address with redis caching.

 ### Docker